 COLLEGE LEVIES A College levy is charged for this subject.
-The levy is \$80 per semester but may be subject to change.
+The levy is \$100 per semester but may be subject to change.

-Year 10 Year 11 Year 12 : nce 9 Music Performance 10 VCE Music 1: Organisation in Music Music Performance ing c on 9 Songwriting & Music Production 10 Music & VCE Music 2: Effect in Music 3&4
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Music Music 7 Music 8 Music 9 Music 10 Music 1&2 Music 3&4

-VCE MUSIC PERFORMANCE UNITS 3&4
+VCE MUSIC UNITS 3&4

-The satisfactory completion of Units 1&2 VCE Music Performance.
-Students who have not studied Units 1 & 2 must undertake an audition, which will include assessment of aural, technical and theoretical knowledge as well as a performance element, to ensure they meet the required standard.
+The satisfactory completion of Year 10 Music Performance.
+Students who have not studied Year 10 Music Performance must undertake an audition for a panel, which will include assessment of aural, technical, and theoretical knowledge as well as a performance element, to ensure they meet the required standard.
+This audition must be completed before enrolment is confirmed

-Those students wishing to refine their skills in practical music and performance.
-Students further develop skills in performance, music language and technical facility to assist their development as independent, proficient musicians.
+Those students wishing to hone their skills in practical music and performance, and those considering a career in the music industry, an associated field or who have a passion for music.
+This is the common starting point for students who wish to continue into Unit 3 and 4 Music.
+Students develop skills in performance, music language and technical facility to assist their development as musicians.